 Modern employee attendance tracking systems are in desperate need of an upgrade.
 Can IoT location-based solutions help employers and employees work more smoothly?

 Most countries and states have strict requirements about employee attendance.
 Daily work hours, overtime, leave, everything must be carefully tracked, and that is the responsibility of managers and business owners in charge.
 Even those who are not directly related might be responsible for the accuracy of these numbers, and these managers might find the climate can be very complicated.
 What was once done with a simple time-stamp card is now done by several technologies or, perhaps worse, no system at all.

 Many firms are now employing location-based technologies to fill in the gaps.
 Beacons and tags are small Bluetooth devices that broadcast a near-constant radio signal to smart devices.
 This signal can be used to do almost anything a developer can think up.
 More importantly, they ensure that the employee’s records accurately match the employee’s actual movements.

-Employee attendance tracking isn’t about micromanaging.
+Employee attendance tracking system isn’t about micromanaging.
 It’s about understanding employee movements.
 Proper HR attendance tracking can even be used to fulfill legal requirements and keep companies compliant.
+Find out more how to keep track of employee attendance with modern technologies.

 Employees suing for unpaid wages are not uncommon, and the practice drastically increased in the past decade.
 USA Today found that the number of these law suits increased 32% between 2008 and 2011.
 Expectations about the accuracy and detail of employee attendance tracking is rising around the globe, and technology is offering solutions that were never before possible.